MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/file-filters.md

  ![File filter confidential](media/file-filter-confidential.png)

-Here's another example in which you can use the **Files** page to make sure you no one in your organization is publicly or externally sharing files that haven't been modified in the last 6 months:
+Here's another example of how you can utilize the **Files** page.
+To make sure you no one in your organization is publicly or externally sharing files that haven't been modified in the last 6 months:
 After you connect an app to Cloud App Security, in the **Files** page, filter for files whose access level is **External** or **Public** and set the **Last modified** date to 6 months ago.
-You can create a file policy that detects thest stale public files by clicking **New policy from search** and apply automatic governance actions to them, such as **Remove external users** to prevent data loss to your organization.B
+You can create a file policy that detects thest stale public files by clicking **New policy from search** and apply automatic governance actions to them, such as **Remove external users** to prevent data loss to your organization.

  ![File filter stale external](media/file-example-stale-external.png)